Nibble0x4/coursera/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+If you'd like to go to the site proper, use this link [Go to Site](https://nibble0x4.github.io/coursera/site/)

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for